MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/common-errors-creating-and-assigning-flow-approvals.md

 > The Common Data Service database for this environment is disabled

-The Common Data Service instance has been disabled in this environment.
+The Microsoft Dataverse (previously known as Common Data Service) instance has been disabled in this environment.
 This isn't expected, and is may related to the expiration of all Flow & CDS plans within your Microsoft Entra tenant.
 To ensure the database can be enabled, make sure at least one user has active plans.

 ### CdsInstanceNotReady